University of Arkansas Hope-Texarkana logo

 Key Highlights

-• Established in 1965 as the Red River Vocational-Technical School.
+• Established in 1965 as Red River Vocational-Technical School, showcasing a long history of practical education.

-• Became a division of the prestigious University of Arkansas System in 1996.
+• A public community college and proud division of the University of Arkansas System since July 1, 1996.

-• Expanded its educational footprint with a 22-acre instructional facility in Texarkana, Arkansas, in 2012.
+• Expanded its regional reach in 2012 with a dedicated 22-acre instructional facility in Texarkana, Arkansas.

 Timeline